 The Division of Statewide Planning will employ an over-arching strategy of crafting a general location and profile of the underserved populations using its geographic information systems (GIS).
 A statewide Transportation Equity Benefit Analysis (TEBA) was conducted for the most recent State Transportation Improvement Program (STIP).
-This study includes demographic and geographic
+This study includes demographic and geographic (GIS) profiles of Environmental Justice and other select population groups which may face transportation challenges or discrimination.
+Statewide Planning will maintain an Environmental Justice and Title VI (see definition on page 10) contact list.

-For information on obtaining documents on the Division of Statewide Planning website in plain text or languages other than English contact the Rhode Island Division of Statewide Planning, One Capitol Hill, Providence, RI 02908 (401.222.7901 voice) (401.222.2627 tdd).
+For information on obtaining documents on the Division of Statewide Planning website in plain text or languages other than English contact the Rhode Island Division of Statewide Planning, 235 Promenade Street, Suite 230, Providence, RI 02908 (401.222.7901 voice) (401.222.2627 tdd).